yoanlcq/vek/README.md

 ***

 `Rad` or `Deg` newtypes.
-It's unhandy and worthless - what do you want to check for ?
+It's unhandy and worthless, in that they add no value.
+How would correctness be enforced using one or the other ?

+Per `vek`'s mantra (i.e stay true to reality), all angles are assumed to be in radians, because this is the unit that's **actually** used for calculations.
+Degrees are only good for displaying in GUIs, and as such, are none of my concern.

 Also floating-point types already have `to_radians()` and `to_degrees()` in Rust.
-Radians are used because they are the only sane angular unit.
-If you want to support degrees so bad, then write your own wrappers.
+If you want to support degrees so bad, then I dunno, write your own wrappers or properly handle conversions yourself.

 ***